telerik/blazor-docs/knowledge-base/nest-render-fragment.md

 The exception message can vary by component name, but the common wording will be similar to:

->warning The child content element `ChildContent` of component `GridCommandColumn` uses the same parameter name (`context`) as enclosing child content element `ChildContent` of component `EditForm`.
-Specify the parameter name like: `<ChildContent Context="another_name">` to resolve the ambiguity.
+`The child content element ChildContent of component GridCommandColumn uses the same parameter name (context) as enclosing child content element ChildContent of component EditForm.
+Specify the parameter name like: <ChildContent Context="another_name"> to resolve the ambiguity.`

 or

->warning The child content element `DetailTemplate` of component `TelerikGrid` uses the same parameter name (`context`) as enclosing child content element `DetailTemplate` of component `TelerikGrid`.
-Specify the parameter name like: `<DetailTemplate Context="another_name">` to resolve the ambiguity.
+`The child content element DetailTemplate of component TelerikGrid uses the same parameter name (context) as enclosing child content element DetailTemplate of component TelerikGrid.
+Specify the parameter name like: <DetailTemplate Context="another_name"> to resolve the ambiguity.`

 or

->warning RZ9999: The child content element `Template` of component `GridColumn` uses the same parameter name (`context`) as enclosing child content element ... of component ....
-Specify the parameter name like `<Template Context="another_name">` to resolve the ambiguity.
+`RZ9999: The child content element Template of component GridColumn uses the same parameter name (context) as enclosing child content element ... of component ....
+Specify the parameter name like <Template Context="another_name"> to resolve the ambiguity.`

 You may also see the following error:

->warning Cannot convert lambda expression to intended delegate type because some of the return types in the block are not implicitly convertible to the delegate return type.
+`Cannot convert lambda expression to intended delegate type because some of the return types in the block are not implicitly convertible to the delegate return type.`

 ## Possible Cause